CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

     * uniqueId                     R       R

-Due to the paradigm shift between a synchronous SOAP+XDR message and an ansynchronous SMTP/MDN messages, a sucessful response status from this service only means that a message was sent.
+Due to the paradigm shift between a synchronous SOAP+XDR message and an asynchronous SMTP/MDN messages, a successful response status from this service only means that a message was sent.
 Currently, adopters will have to check the event logging for the status of MDN messages.

 Helpful Links
 -------------